petermp79/coding-challenges/README.md

 the optimized solution so you can do it without a hiccup.

 In an experience I had with Samsung, I passed one round of coding challenge, the next interviewer challenged me on coding as well.
 I get it done right in 10 min.
-Yet, The guy complaints my code is as clean as it could be and he suggested a cleaner solution way of coding it.
+Yet, The guy complains my code is not clean and he suggested a cleaner way of coding it.
 You know what?
-The guy spent the next 30 min to do it himself (he did not remember well what he was asking me to do).
+The guy spent the next 30 min doing it himself (he did not remember well what he was asking me to do).
 In the end, he saved three lines of code, but he failed me anyway.
-Can you imagine how STUPID and CRUEL this whole coding challenge culture has become?
-What about my professional experience that they were interested in the first place?
-Do they really care?
+Can you imagine how STUPID and CRUEL this whole coding challenge culture has become????

 This is why many people have quietly given up on their career or dare not switching job for a better position or work environment.
 I know quite a few of them personally.
-Thus, I suggest those who have similar experience as I do to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a hidden tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, people who cant afford to devote lengthy training time for some reasons.
+Thus, I suggest those who have similar experience as I do is to say it out loud "CODING TEST SUCKS" and bring this issue to your congress men/women as this practice could potentially be used as a tool for discrimination, e.g. age, gender, race, etc. Not to mention, it puts some people in disadvantages, e.g. sensitive people who are not comfortable writing code with others over their shoulder or under pressure, those who cant afford to go through coding challenge training for some reasons, etc.

-People of my generation were not trained to do this stupid and cruel thing to others.
+People of my generation were not trained to do this stupid thing to others.
 In the past, the purpose of an interview is to make sure the candidates have proper training and experience to do the job.
-During the interview, there are discussion of their training, experience and the project and candidate's view on the project.
-There may be a coding challenge, but the purpose of the challenge is to make sure a candidate can code, not to solve a tricky problem.
 That's how we recruited people.
 I went through many startups of my own and others.
 I also worked for some big companies and, in the process, I hired many software engineers in my career.
-Yet, there was only once occasion when I requested a candidate to do a small take-home project to make sure he has the right skills for the job.
+Yet, there was only once occasion when I requested a candidate to do a take-home small project to make sure he has the right skills for the job.

-Unfortunately, nowadays, many companies in the industry are blindly copying and incorporating this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
+Unfortunately, nowadays, many companies in the industry are blindly copyping and incorporating this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
 Apparently, they all hope that the coding challenge will help them to pick out people with the highest IQ.
-Yet, most likely, what they got are those who are just graduating from school or can afford to go through the coding challenge training long enough to memorize it all.
-In the process, it also causes loss of income and unnecessary hardship for those who dont and desparately need a job to feed their family.
+Yet, most likely, it will favor those who are just graduating from school or can afford to go through the coding challenge training long enough to memorize it all.
+In the process, it also causes loss of income and unnecessary hardship for those who otherwise qualify for the job they are applying for.

 Dont agree with me?
-Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are looking for a software engineer job with all sorts of bootcamps, training videos, etc.
+Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are looking for a software engineer job.

-Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding challenge "ritual".
+Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.
+There are so many other interesting things that I want to spend my productive time on.

 So, I am done with coding challenge.
-Period.

 ------  About the coding tests you found on this repo ------------------------